 The Computer Adaptive GMAT (GMAT CAT) is more widely in use world over.
-Unlike the tests use in schools and collages, the GMAT CAT is completely computer based.
+Unlike the tests in schools and collages, this test is completely computer based.
 The questions appear on a computer screen one at a time and the student has to answer the question to go on to the next.
 All the questions are entailed to be answered with in a fixed period of time.
 Hence the student cannot skip or go back to the previous question at any point of time.

 The test is meant to appraise analytical skills of the student.
 The test comprises of verbal and math multiple-choice sections, and two 30-minute essay topics.
 Each multiple choice question has five options and the student is required to select the one he thinks is the right answer, by clicking on the option with the help of the mouse.
 The test score is out of 800 (in multiples of 10), and most scores fall in the range of 500-600.
 Sometimes, scoring the entire 800 is not an unheard of thing.

 Though a high score in the GMAT does not guarantee admission into a business school, it is one of the factors that determine the selection of an applicant.
-A high score in GMAT may help the student to get admission into an institute of his choice.
+A high score may help the student get admission into an institute of his choice.
 Since more than 250,000 people (roughly 90,000 international test takers and 150,000 U.S. test takers) appear for the GMAT each year, it is crucial to excel in this test.
-The GMAT is the students first of the many major hurdles to be cleared to get admission into a B-school of his choice.
+This is the students' first of the many major hurdles to be cleared to get admission into a B-school of his choice.

 GMAT CAT Version